 1980: South Africa’s apartheid government banned Pink Floyd’s single “Another Brick In The Wall” after black children adopted the song as their anthem in protest against inferior education.

-1983: New Order released their second album, Power, Corruption & Lies.
+1983: New Order released their second studio album, Power, Corruption & Lies.

 1988: Island Records released the self-titled debut album by Melissa Etheridge.

-1995: Jethro Tull frontman Ian Anderson released his second studio album, Divinities: Twelve Dances with God.
-Later that year Anderson undertook a solo tour in support of the album on instrumental compositions, each inspired by different ethnical musical traditions.
+1995: Jethro Tull frontman Ian Anderson released his second studio album, Divinities: Twelve Dances with God, which features a dozen tracks that are each influenced by different ethnical musical traditions.
+Later that year, Anderson undertook a solo tour in support of the album.

 2005: Thirty-six years after the band’s breakup, Cream began a short-lived reunion tour at London’s Royal Albert Hall.
 Recordings of the concerts were collected in the live album Royal Albert Hall London May 2-3-5-6.